Yurik72/ESPHap/README.md

 ESP32 works well with  wolfssl versions 4.2.0 and 3.13.0
 Full instruction how to prepare, can be found [there](https://www.wolfssl.com/doxygen/md__Users_alexabrahamson_Work_wolfssl-CLEAN_IDE_ARDUINO_README.html)

-If you are doing this manually you should made specific configuration before usage.
 For simplify a process you can use  [wolfSSL_3_13_0.rar](https://github.com/Yurik72/ESPHap/blob/master/wolfssl/wolfSSL_3_13_0.rar)  or [wolfssl.rar](https://github.com/Yurik72/ESPHap/blob/master/wolfssl/wolfSSL.rar) archive , which already prepared.
 You just need to extract this content  into Arduino Libraries folder named "wolfssl"

 If you are going to prepare this manually, please reuse/check settings.h and user_settings.h  from the attached archives